electron-userland/electron-builder/docs/Code Signing.md

 # Where to buy certificate

 [StartSSL](https://startssl.com/Support?v=34) is recommended.
-It can be used to sign OS X app also, so, you don't need to buy Apple Certificate in addition (please note, it works, but we are waiting official confirmation).
+It can be used to sign OS X app also, so, you don't need to buy Apple Certificate in addition.